 While they may not receive a lot of attention, compression garments can be a patient’s best friend after plastic surgery, improving comfort during the early stages of recovery plus helping healing, so your results can look their best.
-Compression is almost always prescribed after liposuction, tummy tuck surgery, or other surgical body contouring procedures, and it can also be helpful after breast augmentation or breast lift to support your new breast shape.
+Compression is almost always prescribed after surgical body contouring procedures such as liposuction and tummy tuck surgery at our New Jersey practice, and it can also be helpful after breast augmentation or breast lift to support your new breast shape.

 Compression can be a patient’s best friend after cosmetic surgery, helping to minimize swelling, promote faster healing, and support your new contours for optimal results.